|logic||category theory||type theory|

 For any first-order hyperdoctrine, an equality predicate can be defined for each type as

-This says ; this equation is also known as a Frobenius law.
+which is a kind of Frobenius law.
 By taking right adjoints, a similar equation holds for in place of , where .

 There are, of course, many variants on this, corresponding straightforwardly to modifications of the kind of logic one wishes to represent.
 For instance, to represent specifically classical logic, one should use Boolean algebras instead of Heyting algebras.
 To represent first-order logic without equality, one should no longer require left and right adjoints to every morphism in the range of , but rather only those given by the natural transformations yielding the quantifiers (i.e., only requiring adjoints to substitution along projections).
 Various higher-order constructs can be added by adding new ways of forming objects in (e.g., adding cartesian closedness).
 Etc.